Innisfail/Big Bend Aerodrome

 Innisfail Aerodrome (Big Bend Airport) is located beside Alberta Highway 54, 3.9 NM northwest of Innisfail, Alberta, Canada.

-The aerodrome, managed by the Innisfail Flying Club since 1986, offers one asphalt runway (16/34) equipped with night landing lights.
-The two other runway surfaces (04/22 & 10/28), used during World War II, are in rough condition.
+The aerodrome, managed by the Innisfail Flying Club since 1986, offers one asphalt runway (17/35) equipped with night landing lights.
+The two other runway surfaces (04/22 and 10/28), used during World War II, are in rough condition.
 There are several hangars at the aerodrome and room for more development.
 It is host to many activities year-round, including a glider club, the Innisfail Flying Club and a skydiving training facility.

 History

 The aerodrome was opened in 1941 as a relief landing field for the Royal Canadian Air Force as part of the British Commonwealth Air Training Plan.
 Under the direction of General Robert Murray its primary purpose was a training facility for the No. 36 Service Flying Training School (SFTS) located at RCAF Station Penhold.

 In approximately 1942 the aerodrome was listed at with a Var.
 24.5 degrees E and elevation of 2975 ft.
 Three runways were listed as follows: